aweymo-ui/verso_intro/content/3_access.md

 **If you do not already have a profile** due to potential gaps in this information or you are newer than the initial Banner data harvesting, you can request one by filling out the [VERSO Profile Request Form](https://uidaho.co1.qualtrics.com/jfe/form/SV_0rlPakZsYWSG4zc){:target="_blank" rel="noopener"}.
 Within, you can add all of the elements of your CV, your preferred profile photo and all of the aspects of your academic work, which VERSO puts into the following categories:

-- **Output:** Tangible research products such as publications, datasets, presentations, or other creative works that result from scholarly activities.
+- **Output:** Tangible research products such as publications, datasets, presentations, or other creative works that result from scholarly projects.

 - **Activities:** Various professional or academic engagements, such as conference participation, workshops attended, or awards received.
 These activities help document the broader context of a researcher’s involvement in their field beyond their formal outputs.